Computing at Lawley Primary School

 The whole school community at Lawley have high expectations for our children, and strive to ensure they leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their future will be.
 We aspire to instil in all our children a desire to never stop learning and to have the courage to succeed in whatever they do, across all areas of school life and beyond.
 At Lawley we are ‘Planting the seeds, growing the future.’

 The use of technology to enhance learning experiences is at the heart of our school.
-All pupils from Year 2-6 have 1:1 iPad devices (through our iPad scheme) which they use throughout the curriculum as well as at home, and EYFS and Year 1 children have access to a class set of iPads for use in school.
+All pupils from Year 2-6 have 1:1 iPad devices (through our iPad scheme) which they use throughout the curriculum as well as at home, and EYFS and Year 1 children have access to a class set of iPads and other tablets for use in school.
 All children also have access to laptop computers.

 Our principle aims for computing are for children to: